jcawley5/SKR-Learning-Journey/Unit-3/README.md

 kubectl get deployment hello-kyma -o yaml >> hello-kyma-deployment.yaml
 ```

 Update the deployment to use a new version of the application.
-Change the current container image to the new version and set a change-causeto document the change.
+Change the current container image to the new version and set a change-cause to document the change.

-- image: ghcr.io/sap-samples/kyma-runtime-learning-journey/hello-kyma:1.0.1
+- image: ghcr.io/sap-samples/kyma-runtime-learning-journey/hello-kyma:1.1.0
-- annotation: kubernetes.io/change-cause: "Upgrade to new release v1.0.1"
+- annotation: kubernetes.io/change-cause: "Upgrade to new release v1.1.0"

 Save and apply the updated deployment manifest.